 You fancy that BLT up a bit with roasted garlic and red pepper aioli, some delicious and perfectly ripe avocado, and the best thick-sliced bacon you can find.
 Oh, and put it all on homemade ciabatta bread and cover it with Swiss and Cheddar cheese and turn it into a melt.
 A melty, savory, rich, and bright version of your standard BLT.
 Now that is the way to a man’s heart.
 At least, my man was a happy camper.
 Which is good, because a few days later, I would attempt to kill him with my “Give ‘Em A Heart Attack” Loaded Baked Potato.

-So here’s the Foodie*ish version of the sandwich that blew the power out of an entire building and proved that even the simplest things can present enormous challenges.
+See below for the Foodie*ish version of the sandwich that blew the power out of an entire building and proved that even the simplest things can present enormous challenges.

 BLT With Avocado and Roasted Red Pepper Aioli